-Pupils with SEND are included on the register, held by the Head of Learning Support, which is formally reviewed each term and is regularly updated in line with pupils' needs or diagnoses.
+Pupils with SEND are included on a register and flagged to staff through our internal computer system, iSAMS.
+The register is regularly updated in line with pupils' needs or diagnoses.
 There is regular communication about the needs of pupils who have SEND as detailed below.
 Within subject departments, teachers familiarise themselves with the information about pupils they teach to inform their teaching and learning in the classroom.